Jimmyu2foru18/50-Days-50-Projects-Day-1-Expanding-Cards/README.md

 # Expanding Cards

 ## Project Description
-This is a simple yet elegant implementation of expanding cards/panels using HTML, CSS, and JavaScript.
-When a user clicks on a panel, it expands while others contract, creating a smooth and engaging user interface element.
+This is a simple implementation of expanding cards/panels using HTML, CSS, and JavaScript.
+When a user clicks on a panel, it expands while others contract, creating a smooth user interface.

 ## Features
 - Responsive design